studiozeroseven/nodebb-theme-rose_darkly/coolify-integration.md

-# Integrating NodeBB Theme with Coolify for Continuous Development
+# Integrating NodeBB Theme with Coolify using Git Repository

-## Overview of Coolify
+## Overview

-Coolify is an open-source, self-hostable platform that simplifies the deployment and management of applications.
-It provides a user-friendly interface for setting up continuous integration and continuous deployment (CI/CD) pipelines, managing environment variables, and configuring automatic deployments.
-By using Coolify, you can streamline the development process for your NodeBB theme, ensuring that changes are automatically deployed whenever you push updates to your Git repository.
+This guide outlines how to integrate your NodeBB theme with Coolify by directly referencing the theme's Git repository in your NodeBB application's `docker-compose.yml` file.
+This approach ensures that the latest version of your theme from the `main` branch is always used during the build/deploy process.

 ## Prerequisites

-*   A working NodeBB installation.
+*   A working NodeBB installation managed by Docker and Docker Compose.
-*   A Coolify account and a project set up.
+*   A Coolify account and project set up, connected to your NodeBB application.
 *   A Git repository for the NodeBB theme.

 ## Configuration Steps

-1.  **Add a New Service in Coolify:**

-    *   Log in to your Coolify account and navigate to your project.
-    *   Click on the "Add Service" button.
-    *   Select "Git Repository" as the source type.

-2.  **Configure the Source:**

-    *   Enter the Git repository URL for your NodeBB theme.
-    *   Specify the branch you want to deploy (e.g., `main` or `master`).
-    *   Enable automatic deployments by checking the "Automatic Deployments" option.

-3.  **Set Environment Variables:**

-    *   Add any necessary environment variables for your NodeBB theme.
-For example, you might need to specify the theme's name using the `NODEBB_THEME_NAME` variable with the value `nodebb-theme-rose_darkly`.
-    *   In Coolify, navigate to the service settings and click on "Environment Variables".
-    *   Add the required variables and their values.

-4.  **Configure the Deploy Script:**
+1.  **Modify the NodeBB `docker-compose.yml` file:**

-    *   Create a deploy script that copies the theme files to the NodeBB installation directory and restarts NodeBB.
+    *   Edit your NodeBB application's `docker-compose.yml` file to include the theme repository as a volume.
+This allows the theme files to be directly accessible within the NodeBB container.

-    *   In Coolify, navigate to the service settings and click on "Deploy Script".
-    *   Enter the following script (adjust the paths as needed):
+    ```yaml
+    version: "3.7"
+    services:
+      nodebb:
+        image: nodebb/nodebb
+        # ... other configurations ...
+        volumes:
+          - ./data:/data
+          - ./themes/nodebb-theme-rose_darkly:/app/node_modules/nodebb-theme-rose_darkly # Mount the theme
+    ```

+    *   In this example:
+        *   `./themes/nodebb-theme-rose_darkly` is a local directory (relative to the `docker-compose.yml` file) where you will clone the theme repository.
+        *   `/app/node_modules/nodebb-theme-rose_darkly` is the directory inside the NodeBB container where NodeBB expects to find the theme.
+    *   Before running `docker-compose up`, you need to clone the theme repository into the specified local directory:

     ```bash
-        #!/bin/bash
-        # Stop NodeBB
-        ./nodebb stop

-        # Copy theme files
-        cp -r /app/* /path/to/nodebb/themes/rose_darkly/

-        # Start NodeBB
-        ./nodebb start
+    mkdir -p themes
+    cd themes
+    git clone <theme-git-repository-url> nodebb-theme-rose_darkly
     ```

+2.  **Configure Coolify to use the modified `docker-compose.yml` file:**

-    *   Make sure to replace `/path/to/nodebb` with the actual path to your NodeBB installation.
+    *   In Coolify, navigate to your NodeBB application's service settings.
+    *   Specify that Coolify should use your existing `docker-compose.yml` file instead of generating a new one.
+This is typically done in the "Source" or "Deployment Settings" section of the service configuration.
-    *   Ensure that the deploy script has execute permissions.
+    *   Ensure that Coolify has access to the `docker-compose.yml` file in your repository.

-5.  **Set the Buildpack:**
+3.  **Set Environment Variables (if necessary):**

-    *   If your theme requires specific build steps (e.g., compiling SCSS), you might need to specify a buildpack.
+    *   If your theme requires specific environment variables, define them in Coolify's service settings.
+For example, you might need to specify the theme's name:
-    *   In Coolify, navigate to the service settings and click on "Buildpack".
-    *   Select the appropriate buildpack (e.g., "Node.js") or leave it as "None" if no build steps are required.

-## Setting Up Automatic Deployments

-1.  **Configure Webhooks:**

-    *   In your Git repository (e.g., GitHub, GitLab), set up a webhook that triggers a deployment in Coolify whenever changes are pushed to the specified branch.
-    *   In Coolify, navigate to the service settings and copy the "Webhook URL".
-    *   In your Git repository, add a new webhook and paste the Coolify webhook URL.
-    *   Configure the webhook to trigger on "push" events.

-2.  **Test the Deployment:**

-    *   Make a small change to your theme's code (e.g., update a CSS file) and push it to your Git repository.
-    *   Verify that Coolify automatically deploys the changes and that the changes are reflected in your NodeBB installation.
+    ```
+    NODEBB_THEME=nodebb-theme-rose_darkly
+    ```

+4.  **Configure the Build/Deploy Process:**

+    *   Coolify will use the `docker-compose.yml` file to build and deploy your NodeBB application.
+Since the theme is included as a volume, any changes to the theme in the Git repository will be reflected in the deployed application after a rebuild.
+    *   You may need to configure a build script in Coolify to run `docker-compose up -d --build` to ensure that the changes are applied.

 ## Relevant Configuration Details

-*   **NodeBB Theme Directory:** `/path/to/nodebb/themes/theme-name/`
+*   **NodeBB Theme Directory (inside container):** `/app/node_modules/`
-*   **Example `plugin.json` Configuration:**
+*   **Example `docker-compose.yml` Snippet:**

-    ```json
-    {
-      "id": "nodebb-theme-rose_darkly",
-      "name": "Rose Darkly",
-      "description": "A dark theme for NodeBB.",
-      "version": "1.0.0",
-      "less": [
-        "theme.less"
-      ],
-      "templates": [
-        "templates/header.tpl",
-        "templates/footer.tpl"
-      ]
-    }
+    ```yaml
+    version: "3.7"
+    services:
+      nodebb:
+        image: nodebb/nodebb
+        # ... other configurations ...
+        volumes:
+          - ./data:/data
+          - ./themes/nodebb-theme-rose_darkly:/app/node_modules/nodebb-theme-rose_darkly
     ```

 ## Conclusion

-By integrating your NodeBB theme with Coolify, you can automate the deployment process and ensure that changes are quickly and easily deployed to your NodeBB installation.
-This streamlines the development workflow and allows you to focus on creating a great theme without worrying about manual deployment steps.
+By integrating your NodeBB theme with Coolify using this method, you ensure that your NodeBB application always uses the latest version of the theme directly from your Git repository.
+This simplifies the deployment process and makes it easier to manage theme updates.